victorberdugo1/SDL-Tutorial-for-your-Android-Projects/README.md

 ## System Requirements

-The version of Android Studio used in this project is 2024.1.2
+The version of Android Studio used in this project is 2024.2.2

 Since this project uses an older version of SDL the project requires java version 8.
 Download it from [OpenJDK](https://www.openlogic.com/openjdk-downloads?field_java_parent_version_target_id=416&field_operating_system_target_id=436&field_architecture_target_id=391&field_java_package_target_id=All) and install it.
 After installing it, change the JDK which Android Studio is using by going **File > Settings > Build, Execution, Deployment > Build Tools > Gradle** and change the Gradle SDK to the local directory of the JDK like ```C:\Program Files\OpenLogic\jdk-version```.

-You need to install the desired Android SDK for the device you want, in this example we are using API level 17, so to install one go to **File > Settings > Languages & Frameworks > C++ > Android SDK** and choose your desired device, in our case since we are using API level 17 we select the option ```Android 4.2 ("Jelly Bean")```
+You need to install the desired Android SDK for the device you want, in this example we are using API level 17, so to install one go to **File > Settings > Languages & Frameworks > C++ > Android SDK** and choose your desired device, in our case since we are using API level 33 we select the option ```Android 13```

-**Note:** This project only was tested in versions of API level 17 and 30.
+**Note:** This project only was tested in versions of API level 21 and 33.

-Lastly what u will need to do is to change the gradle version of the gradle-wrapper.properties to use the version 4.8.1, like this:
+Lastly what u will need to do is to change the gradle version of the gradle-wrapper.properties to use the version 8.9, like this:
 ```
-distributionUrl=https\://services.gradle.org/distributions/gradle-4.8.1-bin.zip
+distributionUrl=https\://services.gradle.org/distributions/gradle-8.9-bin.zip
 ```

 1. **Clone the repository:**